 Email - firstname.lastname@example.org

 Michael G. Murray was appointed to the Board of Education in August 2017 by the Wicomico County Council and elected to serve a four-year term in December 2018.
-He was elected as Board Vice Chairman in 2020.
+He was elected as Board Vice Chairman in 2020 and 2021.

 Mr. Murray is a 1976 graduate of Wicomico High School.
 During his high school and undergraduate years, he volunteered through Youth ARC, working with students at the Holly Center.
 He received his bachelor’s degree in Elementary Education and Special Education from Tusculum College in Greeneville, Tenn.
 In 1980.
 He then returned to the Shore where he began teaching at Delmar Junior-Senior High School, and went on to a 35-year in public education in Delaware as a classroom teacher, department head, vice principal and principal.
 He earned a Master’s degree in Human Resource Management and School Leadership and Business Administration from Wilmington College.
 Following his retirement, he has spent several years as a substitute teacher for Wicomico County Public Schools.